 Interest rates come in two different packages: fixed and variable.
 Which one you choose really often depends on what kind of person you are.

 A fixed interest rate is one that never changes.
 The rate you’re given is the one you’ll have for the entire life of the loan.
-The plus side to choosing a fixed interest rate is that you’ll always know what your monthly payments are going to be.
+The plus side to choosing a fixed interest rate is that you’ll always know what your payments are going to be.
 Therefore, while making your monthly budget, you’ll know exactly how much to set aside for your student loan payments.

 The downside to this is that if rates go down, your payments won’t reflect it.
 So while everyone else is enjoying lower payments, you’ll be making the same (and in this scenario, higher) monthly payment until your loan is entirely paid off.
 Still, there is something to be said for predictability.